status-im/specs/docs/stable/9-ethereum-usage.md

 ### Fetching balance

-We currently fetch the current and historical [ECR20] (https://eips.ethereum.org/EIPS/eip-20) and ETH balance for the user wallet address.
+A Status node fetches the current and historical [ECR20] (https://eips.ethereum.org/EIPS/eip-20) and ETH balance for the user wallet address.
 Collectibles following the [ECR-721](https://eips.ethereum.org/EIPS/eip-721) are also fetched if enabled.

-We support by default the following [tokens](https://github.com/status-im/status-react/blob/develop/src/status_im/ethereum/tokens.cljs).
+A Status node supports by default the following [tokens](https://github.com/status-im/status-react/blob/develop/src/status_im/ethereum/tokens.cljs).
 Custom tokens can be added by specifying the `address`, `symbol` and `decimals`.

 #### BlockByHash